DOTONESIX/Umlaut/README.md

 `pip install umlaut`
 ___
 ## MLflow Setup
 [MLflow](https://bit.ly/3eHJsx3) is a powerful machine learning library created by Databricks for data science teams.
-It offers an extensive API for tracking and querying models, but the learning curve can be a deterrent for small teams without dedicated data scientists.
+It offers an extensive API for tracking and running models, but the learning curve can be a deterrent for small teams without dedicated data scientists.
 Umlaut strips away much of the complexity of MLflow while maintaining the immense value of tracking and running your models in a single location.

 MLflow has two requirements:
 1) A model artifact storage location
 - This can be a local directory or a cloud storage URI.
 More info in the MLflow [docs](https://mlflow.org/docs/latest/tracking.html#artifact-stores).
 2) A model registry
-- The model registry is where model changes and query data are stored.
+- The model registry is where model changes and run data are stored.
 More info in the MLflow [docs](https://mlflow.org/docs/latest/tracking.html#backend-stores).

 An `mlflow server` must be running in order to work with Umlaut.
 The command to start an MLflow server with local artifact storage and a Postgres model registry is as follows: